geoalgo/geoalgo.github.io/_posts/2023-11-28-open-llm-leaderboard-analyse.md

 Currently, LLMs have taken the world by storm and are all over.
 One critical aspect is *evaluation*, how do we make sure that model A is better than model B?

 As you may guess, there are currently many available benchmarks for LLMs.
-Some benchmarks focus on general abilities of LLMs such as [HELM](https://crfm.stanford.edu/helm/latest/#/leaderboard), on chat-bot LLMs with [Chatbot Arena](https://lmsys.org/blog/2023-05-03-arena/) or on code LLMs with [Human-eval](https://github.com/openai/human-eval).
+Some benchmarks focus on general abilities of LLMs such as [HELM](https://crfm.stanford.edu/helm/latest/#/leaderboard) other focus on chat-bot LLMs with [Chatbot Arena](https://lmsys.org/blog/2023-05-03-arena/) or on code LLMs with [Human-eval](https://github.com/openai/human-eval).
 For the first general category, Eleuther-AI compiled a large collection of benchmarks in [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 Some of those benchmarks are evaluated in HuggingFace [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).

 In particular, Open LLM Leaderboard allows to schedule evaluation “for free” for researchers which is a pretty cool feature!
 Underneath, it uses [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) from Eleuther-AI.
 While it gives indication on how this is done (see `about` tab in the Open LLM leaderboard page), the exact scripts are not public [yet](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard/discussions/367) although it may change at some point.